MBarc/Automated-Video-Transcription-Subtitle-Generator/README.md

 ## Depdendencies

-### 1. FFMPEG
+### 1. Install FFMPEG

-The version of FFMPEG that was used to develop this script is included in this repository.
-However, the utilization of it is something most FFMPEG versions are capable of.
-Feel free to try with a newer version of FFMPEG but if you encounter any issues, please use the one I provided in this repository.
+You can download FFMPEG [here](https://www.ffmpeg.org/download.html).
+Once you have the FFMPEG executable, place it in the same directory as main.py.

 ### 1. Install Python Dependencies